chrmzn/RepData_PeerAssessment1/PA1_template.md

 data <- load_data()
 ```

-Once the data is loaded we will perform some initial processing to the data, this includes...
+Once the data is loaded we will perform some initial processing to the data, this includes:

 1. Creating a date object from the date string in the csv
 1. Modifying the time string to pad it out with zeros and add seconds
     * Eg. '5' -> '00:05:00'
 1. Create lubridate time object from the time string and merge it with the date
 1. Convert the new time_string to a chron time.
-This will make exploratory analysis easier.
+This will make exploratory analysis easier
 1. Add a factor column of whether the date is a weekday or not